nbulger1/tech-blog/README.md

 - DELETE - "api/blog/:id" - Delete the Individual Blog by ID
 - POST - "api/blog/comment" - Add the Comment to the Post
 - DELETE - "api/blog/comment/:id" - Delete the Individual Comment by ID

+## Access

+The user is limited to certain portions of the webpage without logging in/signing up.
+Below are the differences in access:

+Without Authentication

+- View Homepage
+- View Individual Post with Comments
+- View Login/Signup Page

+With Authentication

+- View Homepage
+- View Individual Post with Comments
+- View Login/Signup Page
+- Add Comments
+- Delete Comments
+- View Dashboard
+- Create New Posts
+- Update Posts
+- Delete Posts
+- Logout

 ## Front End